limosa-io/scimverify/site/docs/index.md

-# SCIM Verify
+# <span class="font-scim">SCIM</span> Verify

-We all want to use or build SCIM-compliant servers.
-Yes, even you!
-But how can we ensure these servers follow the specifications correctly?
-That's where SCIM Verify comes in.
-SCIM Verify is a CLI tool that acts as a SCIM client and checks whether a SCIM server complies with the specifications and reports on what is and isn’t implemented.
+Ensure your SCIM servers adhere to specifications with SCIM Verify!
+This CLI tool acts as a SCIM client and tests your SCIM server for compliance.
+It supports discovering what’s implemented correctly and identify areas that need improvement.
+Take action now and use SCIM Verify to guarantee your server meets the standards!

 ::: warning Alpha Release
 This is an **alpha version** of the software, and it is provided **as-is**.
-It <strike>may</strike> contain bugs, incomplete features, or other issues that could affect its stability and functionality.
+It contain bugs, incomplete features, or other issues that affect its stability and functionality.
 Use at your own risk.
 No warranties, express or implied, are provided.

+If you can't wait for a final release, reach out for commercial support via [scim@a11n.nl](mailto:scim@a11n.nl)
 :::

 ## How to use